AhmedAHamada/dynamicOversetZoneFvMesh/README.md

 <img width="2316" alt="Heave_U" src="https://github.com/AhmedAHamada/dynamicOversetZoneFvMesh/assets/91083913/f9ffaad7-b55b-4b8e-ad2d-240a759dda30">

 # Authors
-The modification of the solver was developed by Karim Ahmed, of the University of Poitiers, France, and Ahmed A. Hamada, of the Texas A&M University, Texas, USA.
+The modification of the solver was developed by Karim Ahmed, of the University of Poitiers, France, and Ahmed A. Hamada, of the Texas A&M University, Texas, USA, who contributed equally to this work as first authors.

 # License
 dynamicOversetZoneFvMesh is published under the GNU GPL Version 3 license, which can be found in the LICENSE file.